India Cricket News

 Reported Earlier: Indian Captain Rahul Dravid won the toss and elected to bat first in their second ODI match against West Indies at Cuttack.

-West Indies Team: C Gayle (c), S Chanderpaul, Devon Smith, R Morton, M Samuels, D Bravo, D Smith, D Ramdin (wk), I Bradshaw, J Taylor, D Powell
+West Indies Team: C Gayle (Captain), S Chanderpaul, Devon Smith, R Morton, M Samuels, D Bravo, D Smith, D Ramdin (Wicket Keeper), I Bradshaw, J Taylor, D Powell

 IND vs WI Second ODI at Cuttack: India 189 (48.2 overs) beat West Indies 169 (48.2 overs) by 20 runs